vault27/Foundation/paloalto.md

 - The application decoder will continuously scan the session for expected and deviant behavior, in case the application changes to a sub-application or a malicious actor is trying to tunnel a different application or protocol over the existing session
 - If the protocol is unknown, App-ID will apply heuristics
 - Use App-ID instead of service and protocols and port based
+- App-ID without decryption identifies application based on server certificate: CN field, if it is exact, then it will be google-base for example, if there is a wildcard, it will be SSL app

 Best pratice Moving from Port-Based to App-ID Security: set of rules that aligns with business goals, thus simplifying administration and reducing the chance of error
     - Assess your business and identify what you need to protect